-*we were kindly sent a product to review.
+*we were kindly sent a Poorly Boo first aid kit to review.
 All opinions are our own*

-Poorly Boo have come up with a kit that we think is perfect for families, for at home, travel, and general use.
+Poorly Boo has come up with a kit that we think is perfect for families, for at home, travel, and general use.

 The kit contains all the things you would expect, including disposable gloves, a face mask for mouth to mouth, an ice pack that can be activated and used (very handy!) scissors, tweezers (I find not all kits contain these, I was very pleased to find them) wipes, plasters, and also a very useful and clear chart with instructions on what to do in various first aid situations.

-It’s a compact and handy kit, with what you need contained neatly in an easy to use bag.
-It would fit in a suitcase for travel (if you carry it in your hand luggage you would of course need to take the scissors and tweezers out, but they could be left in if your bag is going into the plane hold) and for out and about in a nappy bag, car, or under your pushchair.
+It’s a compact and handy kit, with what you need to be contained neatly in an easy to use the bag.
+It would fit in a suitcase for travel (if you carry it in your hand luggage you would, of course, need to take the scissors and tweezers out, but they could be left in if your bag is going into the plane hold) and for out and about in a nappy bag, car, or under your pushchair.
 The sections keep everything in place and clean and dry, and you can find things you need easily.

 We would highly recommend these kits for your basic first aid needs, they really are well thought out and useful.
 I would happily take this out and about, with me, or on holiday, or in our car for use when needed.
 It is also value for money, budget-wise, if you are considering buying a first aid kit, when you compare the cost of the contents to buying them individually and the kit comes in tough, water-resistant bag.